 It is easiest to fly to Manchester, England.
 However, there are frequent trains from London; just be sure to allow for extra travel time.

-Manchester airport at 11:00 am on Day 1 for a group transfer to our hotel near Whitby.
+Manchester airport at 11:00 am on Day 1 for a group transfer to our hotel in Richmond.

 Group transfer to the Manchester Airport.
 We will arrive at the airport at about 11:00 am.